wp-plugins/prosperent-suite/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 4.0.2 =
+* Added Dashboard stats- shows commissions and clicks
+* Improved design of turning tools on or off, easier to tell which are on
+* Condensed Options - 3 main tools
+* Cleaned up Settings
+* AutoLinker is part of the shop now- link phrases to the shop
+* Added control over Visit Store buttons in the shop and in each insert shortcode
+* Fixed bugs in Price Range
+* Added Grid/List view icons back into store
+* Fixed Bugs with removing certain categories
+* Improved Shop Javascript - scrolls to show details when item is clicked
+* Added close button to details view
+* CSS improvements- Better Responsiveness
+* Added ability to double click shortcodes to edit them
+* Added some old options back into the shortcodes as requested
+* Shortcodes now show as images or red link instead of shortcodes in Visual editor
+* Added Intercom into Prosperent Settings to help with communication
+* Added fix to QuickTags so it is only requested on Text Editor
+* Optimized Automated ProsperInsert
+* Fixed PriceComparison ProsperInsert
+* Shop Improvements

 = 4.0.1 =
 * CSS bug fixes